Towards Eco-Welfare State ORSI 2021–

 ASSIST (Support network for household energy saving) functioned in 6 European countries between 2017 and 2020.
 Key project results include Vulnerable consumers and fuel poverty report which is an overview of the profile of energy vulnerable people in Europe.
 See also videos on project outcome on project website.
 Finnish partner in the project was VaasaETT.

-PhD research project: The importance of frugal energy innovations in global energy transitions 2015–2019
+Doctoral research project: The importance of frugal energy innovations in global energy transitions 2015–2019

-- interviews with off-grid energy practitioners (industry survey conducted in 2018), micro-grid field staff and solar energy users:
+- interviews with off-grid energy practitioners (industry survey conducted in 2018), micro-grid field staff and solar energy users;

-The PhD project has been funded by the Tiina and Antti Herlin Foundation between 2016 and 2019, and Finnish Technology and Innovation Agency TEKES through New Global project of Aalto University in 2015 and 2016.
+The project has been funded by the Tiina and Antti Herlin Foundation between 2016 and 2019, and Finnish Technology and Innovation Agency TEKES through New Global project of Aalto University in 2015 and 2016.

 Since 2017, I contributed in a project on technical questions of energy systems as a Student Fellow at SAIS-ISEP.
 The two year project is an ambitious and comprehensive program on technology adoption, power demand, and willingness to pay for mini-grid power in rural India for the Initiative for Sustainable Energy Policy (ISEP) at the Johns Hopkins School of Advanced International Studies (SAIS).

 A Frugal Innovation Approach to Dynamic Electricity Pricing in Rural India: A Field Experiment 2016–2017